raufhm/binary-tree-with-Go/README.md

 ```
 Hi, bro!

-this is a simple and quick implementation of binary tree using *Golang.*
+this is a simple and quick implementation of binary tree using Golang.
-here you may try to understand the flow and structure of how to do **insert and search**.
+here you may try to understand the flow and structure of how to do insert and search.

 lastly, happy coding ☕
 ```